Kerbalnut/Sanitize-PDF/README.md

 # How to Use

 Once installed, you simply drag-and-drop a PDF onto **Sanitize-PDF.bat** and it will call [GhostScript](https://www.ghostscript.com/) with 3 different sets of command line options, which will produce 3 different files.
+Sanitize-PDF.bat does not modify or delete the original source document dropped on it.

 ![Example video of Sanitize-PDF.bat in use.][Sanitize PDF demonstration]